Is the LCCC DMS program accredited?

 Do I need to complete any health forms?

 Yes.
-Once you are accepted, you and your healthcare provider must complete healthcare forms.
-The health forms involve documentation of immunizations, TB and hepatitis tests, and verification from your healthcare provider that you are functionally able to complete the program successfully.
+Once students are accepted, they and their health care provider must complete health care forms.
+The health forms involve documentation of immunizations, TB and hepatitis tests and verification from their health care provider that they're functionally able to complete the program successfully.

 Do I need a criminal background check?

 Yes.
 A criminal background check is required prior to beginning the second year of the program.
 Applicants who have been convicted of a crime should contact www.ardms.org to determine if their conviction will prevent them from taking the certification boards and/or the ability to obtain employment in a health care setting.
 Any student who cannot pass the background check and isn't eligible to attend clinicals will be dismissed from the program.